nicovbiljon2/nicovbiljon2/README.md

 Spares Parts Coordinator
 ------------------------
-I am passionate spare parts coordinator with a keen interest in web development and creating dynamic responsive websites.
-The learning process never stops and keeping up with the latest technologies in the industry.
+I am passionate spare parts coordinator with a keen interest in web development and creating dynamic responsive websites.The beauty of continuous learning, web development and keeping up with the latest technologies in the industry.
 My career goal is to become a Junior Frontend Developer hence, me currently studying Software Development at CodeSpace Academy to improve my skills in frontend development, HTML, CSS, and JavaScript.
-The beauty of continuous learning, web development and keeping up with the latest technologies in the industry.

 * 🌍  I'm based in Randburg